 The first shoot you make with us, you’ll be the only model (you can choose to do shoots with other models after that if you wish).

-First up, you’ll chat with Shoot Producer on how it’ll work, what your comfortable with, your ideas, and their ideas on making an awesome shoot.
+First up, you’ll chat with Shoot Producer on how it’ll work, what you’re comfortable with, your ideas, and their ideas on making an awesome shoot.

 In both Stills and Video sections, input from you is always welcome – the best shoots happen when the model and Shoot Producer collaborate!

-There’s a lunch break (our shout) between Stills and Video.
+There’s a lunch break (we pay!) between Stills and Video.

 Specific to Stills